aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   ```
 2. Open `.aptos/config.yaml` to find the private keys for the `admin-account` and `source-account` profiles and copy them.

-3. Fund these accounts by adding them to your wallet via importing their private keys into testnet and using the **Faucet** function as you did for the `nft-receiver` profile.
+3. Fund these accounts by adding them to your wallet via importing their private keys into devnet and using the **Faucet** function as you did for the `nft-receiver` profile.

 ### Prepare resource account from source account

-In this section, we will create a [resource account](../resource-accounts.md) from the `source-account` and publish the module on testnet under the resource account’s address.
+In this section, we will create a [resource account](../resource-accounts.md) from the `source-account` and publish the module on devnet under the resource account’s address.
 A resource account is used here to programmatically signed for transactions and avoids the need for multiple signatures.

 In the [NFT Tutorial](https://github.com/aptos-labs/nft-tutorial/tree/main/tutorial) smart contract, we store the resource account’s signer capability in the `ModuleData` resource so that it can automatically sign for transactions in the contract.
 If we don’t store the signer capability within the module, we’d need to provide the resource account’s signer; but we no longer have access to the resource account’s signer because the resource account is meant to be autonomous, and the contracts published under a resource account are immutable.
 Once the contract is published, the resource account no longer has access to the signer.